 Africa Energy farmed-out a 12.5% participating interest in Block 2B to Panoro.
-In consideration for the assignment of this interest, Panoro will pay a disproportionate amount of the Gazania-1 exploration well costs on behalf of the Company.
+In consideration for the assignment of this interest, Africa Energy was paid \$0.09 million on April 14, 2022, which includes costs incurred prior to escrow being funded.
+Panoro will also pay a disproportionate amount of the Gazania-1 exploration well costs on behalf of the Company.

-At March 31, 2022, intangible exploration assets were not impaired as there were no indicators for impairment, therefore a full impairment test was not performed.
+At June 30, 2022, intangible exploration assets were not impaired as there were no indicators for impairment, therefore a full impairment test was not performed.